 Cruising with Jane McDonald – Channel 5

 My parents and I love to watch Jane McDonald – she has such a fun and warm personality and some of her reactions to things make us all laugh.
-In fact we love watching her so much that my Dad and I will regularly WhatsApp each other when we’re watching an episode!
+In fact we love watching her so much that my Dad will regularly text me to tell me when an episode is about to start!
 She has made a lot of different programmes, but my favourite is Cruising with Jane McDonald.
 Not only do you get to see all the amazing destinations she goes to, but you get to tour around the different cruise ships as well.
 I have only been on a cruise ship once, but it was an experience I will never forget.
 She goes on cruises all over the world, so there’s destinations to suit every viewer’s interests.
 I recently read that she had left the series but that lockdown has made her re-evaluate and that she will now be making them again – hoping that’s true!

 Joanna Lumley’s Japan – ITV / Amazon Prime

 Joanna has done a range of different travel series, however I enjoyed Japan the most as it has always been somewhere that has interested me (probably why I loved the Dark Tourist episode on Japan so much too) and she shows rural Japan, not just the well-known places like Tokyo.
 For me the main draw with her programmes is how she comes across – her soft spoken manner, the way she can romantisise anything – she just seems like a delight to meet and I find her quite mesmorising!
 Sadly I don’t think this is available on the ITV Hub (some of her other series definitely are though), it is on Amazon now but that does involve paying for it if you’re not a Prime subscriber.